 The psalm’s first eleven verses are indeed discouraging, stressing both the futility of our transient existence, and God’s disappointment and anger at how we waste what little time we have.
 “For all our days pass away in Your fury; we waste our years like an utterance” (90:9).
-The word fury (in Hebrew, evrah) comes from the word eiver, meaning ‘the other side.’
-This fury reflects a Divine frustration that we expend our efforts on inconsequential matters — toiling on ‘the other side.’
-We work for fleeting goals that are the opposite of what our aspirations should be.
+The word fury (in Hebrew, evrah) comes from the word eiver, meaning “the other side.”
+This fury reflects a Divine frustration that we expend our efforts on inconsequential matters — toiling on “the other side.“ We work for fleeting goals, the opposite of what our true aspirations should be.

-What does it mean that our years are wasted “like an utterance"?
-When our days are filled with deeds that counter ratzon Hashem, God’s intent for the universe, then the sum total of our years are just a single incoherent utterance.
+What does it mean that our years are wasted “like an utterance”?
+When our days are filled with deeds that go against ratzon Hashem, God’s intent for the universe, then the sum total of our years are just a single, incoherent utterance.
 All our deeds over the years are like a cacophony of noise, the sound of our strivings and labors.
 But their combination contains no significance, no true meaning.
 The sounds do not form intelligible words and sentences.
-All our efforts were squandered in our labors for ‘the other side.’
+All our efforts were squandered in our labors for “the other side.”

 We are sadly prone to delusions.
 “The days of our lives are seventy years... and their pride is toil and deception” (90:10).
-When compared to eternity, any finite length of time is of no value.
+When compared to eternity, any finite length of time is insignificant.
 If we know how to direct our ephemeral lives toward eternal goals, then our days may be uplifted and permeated with significance.
 But when human arrogance succeeds in blinding our vision, we can be misled into thinking that there is ultimate meaning to temporal, superficial life.
-Such a mistaken view can bring about terrible toil and deception, for there is no limit to man’s greed when chasing after a life dedicated to worthless goals.
+Such a mistaken view can bring about terrible toil and deception, for there is no limit to human greed when chasing after worthless goals.

 How then can we know how to live a meaningful life?
-As the psalmist pleads, “Teach us how to count our days” (90:12) — reveal to us how we can make our days count!
+As the psalm pleads, “Teach us how to count our days” (90:12).
+Reveal to us how we can make our days count!